DevOpsPlayground/NGINX-Workshop/README.md

 If you are taking part in this workshop live, you have been provided with a VM with all the necessary requirements.

+(*nb.
+If you want to, you can follow this workshop on your own machine, with your own code editor, in your own time.
+This SHOULD be fine, but any configurations you may have previously made may affect the steps in the workshop.
+If doing so, you can skip ahead to step 1.*)

 # 0.
 Login and open Code Editor

 ## 0.1
-Open your browser and go to signup.devopsplayground.org
+Open your browser and go to lab.devopsplayground.org

 ## 0.2
 Login with your Meetup username (or if you joined by RSVPing to the Teams invite, use your Teams username, including any spaces)